 No introduction to Devon would complete without mentioning Torquay.
 Located on a stretch of coast known as the English Riviera, the town is known for its elegant restaurant-lined harbour brimming with yachts and boats.
 The birthplace of Agatha Christie, it’s a fascinating spot for fans of the novelist, who can trace her footsteps along the Agatha Christie Literary Trail and visit a wealth of sights connected to the author, including Torquay Museum and the Potent Plants Garden.
-If you’re travelling with family, you may also enjoy the nearby Babbacombe Model Village, with its immaculate landscaped gardens., Alternatively, why not explore Torre Abbey, or journey through Victorian England at Bygones, an immersive reconstruction packed with nostalgia.
+Families can also enjoy the nearby Babbacombe Model Village, with its immaculate landscaped gardens, explore Torre Abbey, or journey through Victorian England at Bygones, an immersive reconstruction packed with nostalgia.

-If you have a penchant for seafood, you’ll be spoilt for choice in Devon.
+Those with a penchant for seafood will be spoilt for choice in Devon.
 For fresh oysters and shellfish, plan a trip to the Oyster Shack in Bigbury, South Devon.
 With a menu that changes with the catch of the day, expect delicacies that range from local rock oysters to lobster, crab and hand-dived scallops.

-The perfect complement to seafood is a crisp white wine, so why not complete your foodie tour with a trip to Sharpham Vineyard.
-Located under 20 miles from Beesands Beach, you can enjoy wine and cheese tasting sessions, a vineyard tour and, during spring and summer, an alfresco meal at The Cellar Door.
+The perfect complement to seafood is a crisp white wine, so why not complete the foodie tour with a trip to Sharpham Vineyard.
+Located under 20 miles from Beesands Beach, visitors can enjoy wine and cheese tasting sessions, a vineyard tour and, during spring and summer, an alfresco meal at The Cellar Door.